Returning to college as an adult is like racing along the twists and turns of the Mississippi River in a kayak.

 The students described their struggles to study while raising kids, holding down full-time jobs, or adjusting to a new culture and language.
 Some limped up the steps on crutches and canes; some held toddlers at the microphone.
 Deaf student Tamara Fuerst accepted her award via sign language.
 Clearly, nothing would keep these determined learners from reaching their goals.

-“We thank you for coming to the University of Wisconsin-Madison,” said Judith Strand, associate dean and director of Adult Career and Special Student Services, who was honored for her long commitment to returning adult students.
+“We thank you for coming to the University of Wisconsin-Madison,” said Judith Strand, associate dean and director of Adult Career and Special Student Services.
 “You enrich the environment.
 You bring perspective and wisdom and embolden everyone in the classroom.”

 For all the positive vibes in the packed banquet hall, there will be more hardships for many of these adult students.
 “The struggle is real to pay for school,” said Krystal Gartley, a single mother who grew up in poverty and is now pursuing her master’s in social work.